What are the Stations of the Cross?

 5. End by praying the Our Father, Hail Mary, and Glory Be.

-Repeat this process for all fourteen stations and you’ll be amazed at how the story of Jesus’ passion impacts your day!
+Repeat this process for all fourteen stations and you’ll be amazed at how the story of Jesus’ Passion impacts your day!

 The First Station: Jesus is Condemned to Death